yaninyzwitty/hyperpb-go/README.md

 ## Compatibility

 `hyperpb` is experimental software, and the API may change drastically before `v1`.
-It also does not implement all of Protobuf: currently, the following are not supported:
+It currently implements all Protobuf language constructs.
+It does not implement mutation of parsed messages, however.

-- `group`-typed fields (currently parsed as unknown fields).

 ## Contributing